Free Clinical Trauma Treatment — IDF Veterans and Beyond

 Accelerated Resolution Therapy® — what actually works for this population.

-ART® is a brief, structured, evidence-based psychotherapy validated in peer-reviewed randomized controlled trials, including a landmark study in Military Medicine specifically examining combat veterans.
+ART® is a brief, structured psychotherapy studied in peer-reviewed clinical trials, including a landmark randomized controlled trial in Military Medicine specifically examining combat veterans — independently rated low risk of bias in a 2024 systematic review.
 Results in one to five sessions — without requiring soldiers to recount their trauma in detail.

 No detailed retelling required

 Soldiers do not have to describe what happened to benefit from treatment.
-This removes the single greatest barrier to engagement for combat veterans — and makes ART uniquely suited to this population.
+This is believed to reduce one of the most significant barriers to engagement for combat veterans — and may make ART particularly well-suited to this population.

 Brief, with lasting results